Menu

 Sparrowfest

-SparrowFest is an annual event that celebrates the little brown birds that flock to our feeders in the winter.
-More than 20 species spend their winters here.
-Guided by experienced birding guides, local bird lovers flock to the refuge to see how many different sparrows they can spot and celebrate the diversity of the little bird.
-Typically this event happens around the end of January/beginning of February.
-2024 dates are pending.
+SparrowFest is an annual event that celebrates the nearly 20 species of sparrows that spend their winters in Texas.
+Guided by experienced birding guides, local bird lovers flock to the refuge to see how many different sparrows they can spot and to celebrate the diversity of the little brown birds.

 Bird list from 2023.